Pastels and Natural Light

 Please note that if you have materials and a setup you are comfortable with, you are welcome to use that.
 It is important that you be reasonably familiar with your gear, and that you are able to carry it for up to a half mile or so.
 For those that need a simple field kit, study the list below, and pick up the items you need.
 Keep it portable.
 You'll have more choices outdoors if you're able (and willing) to hike a short distance to find the best view.
 Having the right equipment will make a difference.

-- Pastels: I use a variety of soft pastels that are compatible with each other, Primarily Terry Ludwig, Blue Earth, and Unison, with some Sennelier and Schmincke.
-Any mid-size set of landscape colors will be a good starting point.
+- Pastels: I use a variety of soft pastels that are compatible with each other, Primarily Terry Ludwig, and Blue Earth, with some Unison, and Mt.
+Vision.
+Most mid-size set of landscape colors (except half-stick Sennelier) will be a good starting point.
 Bring as many colors as you are comfortable hiking a short distance with.
 You can always leave some in camp.

-- Paper: Canson Paper cut into quarters of the original sheet size, so roughly 9 x 12" Some useful colors for atmosphere and water are Dawn Pink, Flannel, Tobacco, and Pearl Grey.
-I have mainly used the color 'twilight' for my work, but it is no longer in production.
-That color is available as part of the "touch" line of sanded papers that Canson produces.
+- Paper: Canson Paper cut into quarters of the original sheet size, so roughly 9 x 12" Some useful colors for atmosphere and water are Moonstone, Dawn Pink, Flannel, Ivy, Tobacco, and Pearl Grey.
 I do vary my choice according to location and lighting conditions.

 - 11 x 14 pad of tracing paper: This is a simple way to store your finished pastels, as well as your blank sheets of paper.

 - 11 x 14 sheet of 1/4' foam core, or lightweight wood panel.
 If you use wood, you can cover the wood with a sheet of Canson to use as a slight cushion behind your artwork.

 - Binder clips: You'll want at least 2 clips to mount paper on the foam core, or to clip your pad and foam core together.